C0sm0cats/SmartGrid/README.md

 ## Known Issues

 - **Minimize / Maximize with tiled windows**
   Currently, minimizing or maximizing a window in a tiled layout may cause unexpected behavior or slight layout glitches.
+  This can have a major impact on all layouts.
+  I’m actively trying to debug and fix this, but it’s not trivial for me…

-> If you have ideas to improve SmartGrid, your code & feedback is always welcome!
+> If you have ideas to improve SmartGrid, your code and feedback are always welcome!

 ## Why This Script Exists